 We carry a complete supply of replacement parts for all the Walk-behind tractors and implements we sell.
 Below are some “help guides” for some of the most common items:

 - Click HERE for BCS Tiller tines

 - Click HERE for BCS and Grillo Cutter (sickle) Bar parts

 - Click HERE for ACME engine parts

 - Click HERE for Replacement Engines

 SCROLL DOWN FOR INFO ON IDENTIFYING YOUR BCS TRACTOR MODEL!!

 When calling, it is best if you know your Tractor Model Number, but unfortunately most of the model numbers are hard to find on any BCS machine produced before 2004, because before 2004, BCS did NOT stamp the tractor model number into the transmission case; instead the model number was on a decal located either on the handlebars, or, if it is an old enough model, on the plastic engine “hood” (Acme engines only).

 What you WILL find stamped into the transmission cases of pre-1995 BCS machines are serial numbers (which always have a star at each end) and a transmission “casting code”, which many people wrongfully assume is a model number (see photos below).
 On 600, 700, 800 and 900 series BCS machines manufactured up until roughly 2020, these numbers are located on the upper curved side of the gearbox / transmission casing, near the engine (upper “right” side of case, if standing on the PTO end of the tractor) (on machines manufactured after roughly 2020, BCS has affixed a model / serial number “ID plate” on the LEFT side of the transmission (viewed from the PTO end of the tractor)

-The “casting codes” changed over time, as BCS updated their castings, but here is a list of some of the common “casting codes” and the BCS model numbers they correspond to:
+The “casting codes” changed over time, as BCS updated their castings, but here is a list of some of the most common “casting codes” and the BCS model numbers they correspond to:

 - BCS7126 = Model 715 (oldest age range)